NixOS/nix.dev/source/tutorials/nix-language.md

 Building software requires interaction with the outside world, called *side effects*.

-There are two main side effects in the Nix language that are relevant here:
+There are three main side effects in the Nix language that are relevant here:
+0. Importing Nix expressions from other files
 1. Reading files from the file system as build inputs
 2. Writing files to the file system as build results

+### Imports

 ### Build inputs

+#### Paths

 ### Build results